Five quarterbacks were taken in the first-round of the 2018 NFL draft and are now at the midpoint of their fifth season.

 Allen is in a two-game mini-slump, completing only 31 of 59 passes in a 10-point win over Green Bay and three-point loss to the New York Jets.
 The two losses for Buffalo this season have happened by a combine five points.

-The loss against the Jets marked the first time in 2022 that Allen did not throw for a touchdown.
-Allen did have nine carries for 86 yards and two scores.
+The loss against the Jets marked the first time in 2022 in which Allen did not throw for a touchdown.
+Allen carried the ball nine times for 86 yards and two scores.

 Prior to the last two weeks, Allen had been setting a blazing pace.
 (Did the bye week stall this team out?)
 Allen had four games of over 300 yards passing, and almost fifth.
 He's thrown for 2403 yards and 19 touchdowns but has been bitten by the interception bug, with eight so far.
 This puts him on pace to throw more than the 15 he threw in 2021.